 Irving Oil to buy Come-by-Chance refinery owner

-May 28 (Reuters) - Canada-based oil refinery operator Irving Oil said on Thursday it had agreed to buy North Atlantic Refining Corp, the owner of the Come-by-Chance refinery in Newfoundland.
+May 28 (Reuters) - Canada-based oil refinery operator Irving Oil said on Thursday it has agreed to buy North Atlantic Refining Corp, the owner of the Come-by-Chance refinery in Newfoundland.

+Irving will buy its network of retail sites and other marketing assets for an undisclosed price.

 ((Shariq.Khan@thomsonreuters.com; Within U.S.+1 646 223 8780, outside U.S. +91 80 6182 2681; Twitter: @shariqrtrs;))